V0r-T3x/Fancygotchi/README.md

 ```
 ### To change the pwnagotchi face with image:
 ----

 If you want you can change the pwny face too.
-Enable the icon feature, and by changing all faces variable inside the /etc/pwnagotchi/config.toml file with the image name stored inside the /themes/mytheme/img/.
+Enable the icon feature, and places all the images faces with the right names in /themes/mytheme/img/.
+You can change the image type to use (I only tested it with png).
+The pure white on images will become transparent.
+Each image need to have the same size.

 ```
 [theme.main_elements.face]